rhapsodyjs/RhapsodyJS-docs/Models.md

 A model can have the following options:

-* `allowRest` Allow the creation of a RESTful API for this model (see the RESTful API session above)
+* `allowRest` Allow the creation of a RESTful API for this model (see the RESTful API below)
-* `middlewares` Middlewares names (see Middlewares in the Configuration session) that the request to the RESTful API will pass before have access to the data.
+* `middlewares` Middlewares names (see the Middlewares session) tha the request to the RESTful API will pass before have access to the data.

 ## RESTful API